 6. Create a space for meditation and reflection: Including a designated space where you can quiet the mind and reconnect with yourself, creates a peaceful environment that permeates the overall energy of your home.

-Incorporating feng shui principles into your renovation – from the very start your planning – can help ensure a harmonious and balanced environment that looks good, feels good and supports the flow of positive energy into your life.
+Incorporating feng shui principles into your renovation – from the very start of your planning – can help ensure a harmonious and balanced environment that looks good, feels good and supports the flow of positive energy into your life.

 Making small changes to your space can truly lead to big changes in your life!